 4. On Each Floor of Your Home

 Keeping fire extinguishers on each floor of your home is an effective way to protect yourself and your loved ones in the event of a fire.
-However, it’s essential to ensure that the extinguisher is not just nearby but easy to grab and use in an emergency.
+However, ensuring that the extinguisher is not just nearby but easy to grab and use in an emergency is essential.
 Choosing a central location next to the stairs in your home can ensure that you have instant access to put out small fires before they turn into large ones.

 5. Near Any Fireplaces or Heating Appliances

-If you have a fireplace, wood-burning stove, or heating appliance in your home, keep a fire extinguisher nearby.
+Keep a fire extinguisher nearby if you have a fireplace, wood-burning stove, or heating appliance.
 Place it within easy reach of the appliance so you can grab it quickly if needed.

 Having a fire extinguisher close by is an important safety measure if you have any heating appliances in your home.
 Fires can occur unexpectedly and spread quickly, so having the means of putting it out as soon as possible is essential for keeping your family safe.
 Be sure to select the proper type of extinguisher for the appliance, and make sure everyone knows where it’s located.

 Make sure to keep one in your bedroom as well, especially if your bedroom is on an upper floor.
 That way, you’ll have quick access to a fire extinguisher if needed in the middle of the night.